shortcut/coding-assignment-backend/README.md

 ## Haven't applied yet?
 No problem!

 If you've stumbled upon this document and like what you're reading, but perhaps your CV is not polished yet, don't worry!
-You can jump straight into the challenge.
+You can jump straight into one of our challenges (you only need to do one).
 Once done, refer to [The Handover](#the-hangover-handover) to get in touch!

-## The Challenge
+## The Challenges

+### Streaming Twitter Tweets

 A client wants to build a web-based application (and relevant infrastructure) to stream Twitter tweets to end-users in real-time.

+### Log Aggregator

+Our system admins need to collect log data from all of our servers (luckily the logging agent has already been written).
+The agent needs an endpoint to send data too, and the system admins need a web client to be able to view the log data.
+Design and build with the future in mind - can we resell this product?

+## Scope

 Given the amount of work, the client has agreed to an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product), but only if our best engineer is involved.
 This is where you come in! :tada: